Transformative Governance Tool

-The objective of this questionnaire-based self-assessment tool is to help city administrations evaluate their governance structures, analyse the strengths and gaps in the current governance setup and identify areas for improvement in climate and urban policy.
-Based on the assessment, tailored recommendations are provided to guide improvements and foster progress in these areas.
+The objective of the Transformative Governance Tool is to help city administrations evaluate their governance structures for a particular transformative task, analyse the strengths and gaps in the current governance setup and identify steps for improvement.
+The assessment can be done individually or in a workshop with stakeholders relevant to the task in question (see the step-by-step guide).
+Based on the assessment, the most relevant recommendations with specific material are highlighted to guide improvements.

 In the context of UP2030, transformative governance refers to the norms, institutions and processes used by partner cities to make and implement decisions to move towards climate neutrality and liveability.